 July 4 to 6, 2025

 To cope with climatic conditions, you can apply what’s known as “reverse periodization”.
 This involves increasing qualitative sessions in winter (home trainer) when the days are short and the weather fickle, then developing endurance from the end of March onwards.
-In the February 2020 issue of “VTT magazine”, we took the time to describe typical home trainer and strengthening sessions, and I invite you to have another look.
-Ski touring or cross-country skiing also helps to lengthen outings (and avoid becoming a “zwift” addict).
+Ski touring or cross-country skiing can also extend your outings.

 To build up your endurance and rack up the kilometers, don’t hesitate to plan a few long weekends on the bike or training camps.
 A series of 4-5 hour outings, first on hilly terrain (in March and in Spain, for example) and then in a more mountainous environment (reconnaissance of the MB Race course at the beginning of June) is undoubtedly the best way to prepare yourself.